VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

    * If the match ended in a draw, return a score of zero.
-3. Otherwise, if the maximum depth has been reached, return the score provided by the heuristic function (move is irrelevant, since the game tree will not be branched further below this depth, and as such, there is no move to chose from).
+3. Otherwise, if the maximum depth has been reached, return the score provided by the heuristic function (move is irrelevant, since the game tree will not be branched further below this depth, and as such, there's no move to chose from).
 4. Otherwise, for each possible move, invoke `Minimax()` recursively, selecting the best score and associated move (i.e., maximizing) if it's